dslik/nanomia/2415A/README.md

 - Two buffered outputs
 - Works with audio and CV signals

+While these modules can be hand-assembled, they are best ordered pre-assembled from your PCB house.
+BOM and component placement files are provided for the main board (2415-0201).

+Full assembly instructions will be uploaded soon.

 # Build Journal

 _Feel free to ask questions by opening an issue!_